jannikw/Premiumizearr-Nova/README.md

 ### Sonarr/Radarr

 - Go to your Arr's `Download Client` settings page
 - Add a new Torrent Blackhole client, set the `Torrent Folder` to the previously set `BlackholeDirectory` location, set the `Watch Folder` to the previously set `DownloadsDirectory` location
 - Add a new Usenet Blackhole client, set the `Nzb Folder` to the previously set `BlackholeDirectory` location, set the `Watch Folder` to the previously set `DownloadsDirectory` location
+- Also: Dont forget to press the "Save" Button when editing settings inside premiumizearr-nova web-ui

 ### Reverse Proxy